abiswas3/typst-theorion/PM-Rajko/sections/prelims.typ

 A dependency graph for a set of events $E_1, dots, E_n$ is a graph $G=(V, E)$ such that $V = {1 dots, n }$ and,  for $i= 1, dots, n$, event $E_i$ is mutually independent of the events ${E_j | (i, j) in.not E}$.
 The degree of the dependency graph is the maximum degree of any vertex in the graph.
-The proof of @lemma:mult-chernoff and @lemma:lll
-can be found in any textbook on randomised algorithms (for example, see @mitzenmacher2017probability[~see Ch.
-1 and 7]).

 #lemma(title: [Lov#[á]sz Local Lemma])[
 Let $E_1,...,E_n$ be a set of events over some probability space with probability $dist$, and assume that for some $beta in (0,1)$ the following hold: